 Create Your Bedtime Routine

 Children aren’t the only ones who need routines in order to function well.
 Our brains work on patterns, and will respond to familiar patterns in familiar ways.
 By creating a bedtime routine that you follow every night, you will start to send signals to your brain that it is time for sleep, and it will respond by releasing the right hormones to help you drift off more easily.
-A routine allows you to relax and switch off from the digital world will also help clear your mind.
+A routine allows you to relax and switch off from the digital world and will also help clear your mind.
 Everyone’s bedtime routine is different, so try to find something that works for you.
 Maybe take a bath, meditate, or read a book.
 Listen to a relaxation audio track or some calming music, or just drink your cup of hot chocolate in bed with a good book.